-While this home remedy is very effective, if your cat is too stressed to go into the water or does not like water at all, do not force your cat to do this treatment.
+Notes: While this home remedy is very effective if your cat is too stressed to go into the water or does not like water at all, do not force your cat to do this treatment.

 If you have plastic food or water bowls for your cat, this can be the main cause of any allergies they are experiencing.
 The chemicals in the plastic can seep into your cat’s food or water and cause allergies from the inside.

-Replace with a ceramic, glass, stainless steel bowl or Automatic Cat Feeder.
+- Replace with a ceramic, glass, or stainless steel bowl.

 7. Using an Oatmeal Soak

-Combine the rolled oats with the warm water and combine until a thick paster is created.
+- Combine the rolled oats with the warm water and combine until a thick paste is created.

-Directly apply this oatmeal paste to the cat’s sin and fur.
+- Directly apply this oatmeal paste to the cat’s skin and fur.

 8. Wiping Down Your Cat

-Since this treatment is so easy and gentle, you can add this regime to your cat’s daily routine.
-Not only will your cat feel cleaner, your cat will have reduced chances of being affected by environemental allergies.
+Notes: Since this treatment is so easy and gentle, you can add this regime to your cat’s daily routine.
+Not only will your cat feel cleaner, but your cat will also have reduced chances of being affected by environmental allergies.

 9. Reduce Dust in Your Cat’s Environment

 Occasionally, your cat can start sneezing and coughing due to the amount of dust present in their environment.
-Dust allergies can be triggered by dust in the air or carpet, cat litter dust,cat trees, cat beds or living in unclean environments.
+Dust allergies can be triggered by dust in the air or carpet, cat litter dust, beds, or living in unclean environments.

-Cat litter with lowered amounts of dust produced.
+- Cat litter with lower amounts of dust produced.

-Change your cat’s cat litter daily and switch to a cat litter brand that will not produce as much dust causing allergies.
+- Change your cat’s cat litter daily and switch to a cat litter brand that will not produce as many dust-causing allergies.

 10. Adjusting Your Cat’s Diet

-In the event that your cat has allergies caused from any food you have provided, this allergen can sometimes take time before your cat can become fully back to normal.
+If your cat has allergies caused by any food you have provided, this allergen can sometimes take time before your cat can become fully back to normal.

 It is important to understand that adjusting your cat’s daily diet takes time.
 This will keep your cat healthy as well as prevent the spread of any further allergenic signs and symptoms.

-A new brand of wet or dry cat food that does not contain fillers or
+- A new brand of wet or dry cat food that does not contain fillers or by-products.

 When you have noticed that your cat is suffering from any or a few of the signs and symptoms associated with allergies, you should seek to begin treatment right away.
 Not only will immediate treatment allow you to prevent further spread or irritation caused by the allergies, but also your cat will be soothed and calmer since their signs and symptoms will be relieved.

-Home remedies for cat allergies are and excellent alternative to the harsh and sometimes expensive remedies that are often prescribes.
+Herbal remedies for cat allergies are an excellent alternative to the harsh and sometimes expensive remedies that are often prescribed.
 Once you receive a proper diagnosis for your cat or kitten, you should immediately begin to treat the allergies.
-Choosing to use home remedies for cat allergies are not only easy, they are effective in maintaining a healthy lifestyle for you and your cat.
+Choosing to use these home remedies is not only easy, but they are also effective in maintaining a healthy lifestyle for you and your cat.